Dental Facility Resources

 - APIC – Practice Guidance for Infection Prevention

-- CDC/ OSAP – Foundations Training for Dental Healthcare Professionals
+- CDC/ ADS – Foundations Training for Dental Healthcare Professionals

 Dental Healthcare Personnel Safety